 Should patients have existing amalgams removed?

-There is no justification for removing clinically satisfactory amalgam restorations as a precaution, except in those patients diagnosed as having allergic reactions to amalgam constituents.
+There is no justification for removing clinically satisfactory dental amalgam restorations as a precaution, except in those patients properly diagnosed as having allergic reactions to amalgam constituents.
 This is a rare situation.
 The process of removing dental amalgam restorations temporarily releases mercury vapour.

-What is the longer-term future of amalgam?
+What is the longer-term future of dental amalgam?

-The Minamata Convention recognises the need for further development and optimisation of alternative restorative materials, in addition to a greater focus on the prevention of dental disease, as essential steps towards an eventual phase out of amalgam.
+The Minamata Convention recognises the need for further development and optimisation of alternative restorative materials, in addition to a greater focus on the prevention of dental disease, as essential steps towards an eventual phase out of dental amalgam.

-The EU Regulation requires Member States to set out a national plan, by 1 July 2019, outlining intended measures to reduce amalgam use.
+The EU Regulation requires Member States to set out a national plan, by 1 July 2019, outlining intended measures to reduce dental amalgam use.

 A study will be commissioned to assess the feasibility of phasing out dental amalgam in the EU in the longer term, and preferably by 2030; this will report in 2020.

-We have worked intensively with national and international partners over the last ten years to move the debate away from an unworkable and immediate blanket ban towards a gradual reduction in the use of dental amalgam.
+The BDA has worked intensively with national and international partners over the last ten years to move the debate away from an unworkable and immediate blanket ban towards a gradual reduction in the use of dental amalgam.

-Our domestic work on dental contract reform is ongoing, and we are lobbying hard to ensure that prevention of dental disease is a key focus of NHS dentistry.
+Our domestic work on dental contract reform is ongoing, and we are lobbying to ensure that prevention of dental disease is a key focus of NHS dentistry.